pcharliee/cdelgado_superheroes/README.md

 After downloading the project, run `npm install` and then `npm run start` to get the proyect started.

+This app was designed Mobile-First.
+So go click that F12 key and select your favorite mobile model 😜 Make sure to log in for a faster checkout and a chance to see your previous orders on `/my-orders` section

-In the `Super Coach` section, you will be able to search for almost any Superhero from DC Comics or Marvel Universe After selecting one, you will see more details about the Hero you have chosen.
+In the `Super Coach` section, you will be able to search for almost any Superhero.

-An e-shop section is coming soon so that you can add your favorite heroes to a cart and "buy" them =)
+After selecting one, you will see more details about the Hero you have chosen and buy it...
+Because why not?

+In the `Academy` section, you can use the filters to see only your favorite heroes from your favorite universe.
+Isn't that cool?
+And of course you can click on the card to get more details about them!

+All the heroes that you add to the cart will be available in the `/Cart` section along with the price details.

 Thanks for dropping by!